1. Home

 We’d recommend going for the full hybrid or plug-in hybrid model because pulling away in electric-only mode is smoother than it is in the self-charging hybrid engines.

 A swish-looking interior makes the Tucson a nice place to sit for extended periods and noise is kept to a relative minimum.
-There’s plenty of room everywhere, too, for both people and luggage.
-The secondhand market has a good selection of nearly-new Tucsons at eye-catching prices if you’re looking to save money.
+There’s plenty of room inside, too, for both people and luggage.
+On top of that, the used market has a good selection of nearly-new Tucsons at eye-catching prices if you’re looking to save money.

 6. Toyota Yaris Cross